clbenoit/appsilon-homework/README.md

 VACUUM;
 ```

-Finally edit [config](config.yml) and .Renviron files to track your database in the app.
+4. Edit [config](config.yml) and .Renviron files to track your database in the app.